Azure/Ignite2019_IaC_pre-day_docs/Ansible/04-Security/Guide.md

 ## Add a secret to Azure Key Vault

 Azure Key Vault is a tool for securely storing and accessing secrets.
-We have pre-provisioned an Azure Key Vault for you in the second resource group, i.e., `IoC-02-XXXXXX`.
-The name should be `keyvaultXXXXXX` where `XXXXXX` is the last 6 digits of your second resource group.
+We have pre-provisioned an Azure Key Vault for you in the first resource group, i.e., `IoC-01-XXXXXX`.
+The name should be `keyvaultXXXXXX` where `XXXXXX` is the last 6 digits of your first resource group.

 1. Use [azure_rm_keyvault](https://docs.ansible.com/ansible/latest/modules/azure_rm_keyvault_module.html) to create an Azure Key Vault.
 For the purpose of this lab, we have pre-provisioned an Azure Key Vault for each lab participant.
 1. Use [azure_rm_keyvaultsecret](https://docs.ansible.com/ansible/latest/modules/azure_rm_keyvaultsecret_module.html) to add a secret